 A Sermon on Ephesians 6:1-4Read more

 How should parents discipline their children?
-It can be a hard topic since past abuse often provokes a parent to not discipline at all.
+It can be a difficult topic since past abuses often provoke a parent to not discipline at all.
 In reaction to this, many Christians can react wrongly too.
-Dr. Martyn Lloyd-Jones reminds us that Christians need balance, especially when it comes to disciplining children.
-We cannot be reactionaries and revert to the old tyrannical methods, nor can we deny where Scripture says discipline is necessary for children.
-In expositing Ephesians 6:1-4, Lloyd-Jones provides parents and those in authority over children several principles to guide them in not provoking their child to anger.
+In this sermon on Ephesians 6:1–4 titled “Balanced Discipline,” Dr. Martyn Lloyd-Jones reminds Christians the need for balance, especially when it comes to disciplining children.
+They cannot be reactionaries and revert to the old tyrannical methods, nor can they deny where Scripture says discipline is necessary for children.
+Dr. Lloyd-Jones provides parents and those in authority over children with several principles to guide them in not provoking a child to anger.
 Importantly, there is a call towards self-examination by parents.
 Dr. Lloyd-Jones sets Ephesians 5:18 as the paradigm to commence this self-examination.
-Being filled by the Holy Spirit will give parents power that is not uncontrolled, capricious, unreasonable, selfish, severe or thoughtless.
-In other words, the fruit of the Spirit will be evident in parent’s lives.
+Being filled by the Holy Spirit will give parents power that is not uncontrolled, capricious, unreasonable, selfish, severe, or thoughtless.
+In other words, the fruit of the Spirit will be evident in parents’ lives.
 When this is the case, loving discipline is never domineering or possessive and guards against exasperating a child by changing rules and methods.
-Listen closely as Lloyd-Jones provides practical advice for parents that is biblically based.
+Listen closely as Dr. Lloyd-Jones provides practical advice for parents that is biblically based.

 Additional Scripture Translations